-Here are some of the top Omaha schools offering training, including ONLC Training Centers (88 courses), Certstaffix Training (68 courses), and New Horizons (47 courses).
+Here are some of the top Omaha schools offering training, including Certstaffix Training (68 courses), New Horizons (47 courses), and AIM Code School (6 courses).

 Offering on-site training all over the world and online, New Horizons is a computer learning center.
 New Horizons offers training for top technology providers like Adobe, Citrix, and Microsoft.

 This 1-day course gives a foundational understanding of Microsoft Excel.
 Students with novice computer skills will learn how to manipulate and organize data using Excel spreadsheets.
 They will also learn how to navigate the Excel interface, create, manage and save workbooks, and perform calculations.
 This program is available both face-to-face and with live online instruction.